amykble/gridsome-blog-starter/content/blog/using-a-html-img-tag.md

 Of course you can use a lot of the positioning properties on images, such as `margin`.
 You can use borders aswell to make images pop!
 This can also be achieved by using drop shadows.

 ![A random image of code from unsplash](https://source.unsplash.com/800x800?code 'A random image of a code from unsplash')

+Images help make your website look more attractive, get on it!